mostlymaxi/my-django-vue-schematic/README.md

 ## Deploying
+Deploying will automatically set up an SSL certificate with autorenewal for https!

 1. Place any necessary environment variables into the .env file
-2. freeze python requirements into /server/requirements.txt
+2. freeze python requirements into server/requirements.txt

-In order to correctly deploy with a TLS certificate fo https you must do the following:
-1. Create a type A dns link from subdomain and www.subdomain to node ip address
+3. Create a type A dns link from subdomain and www.subdomain to node ip address
-2. Run init-letsencrypt.sh to create dummy ssl keys
-3. docker-compose build and docker-compose up
-4. Add automation to certbot to renew the certificates (TODO)
+    - This may also be a CNAME dns link depending on your infrastructure.
+4. Go grab a coffee to make sure it's activated
+5. run init.sh and enter your desired subdomain!
+    - WARNING: Leaving the subdomain blank will break everything currently

+## Even More Batteries Included!
+This is just a list of things I've included in the default project:
+- django rest framework
+- django corsheaders
+- celery
+- celery beat
+- redis (incomplete, needs configuration)
+- postgres (incomplete, needs configuration)